-- There are usually two meters inside, yours and your neighbors.
+- If you are able to, open the lid.
+There are usually two meters inside, yours and your neighbors.
 Yours is the one closest to your property.
-If you are able to, open the lid, look at the face of the meter; it is digital and similar to a car’s odometer.

 Watch this video on instructions on how to check your meter for a leak: